thoughtworks-jumpstart/guides/docs/frontend-web-development/react-hooks.md

 # React Hooks

+React Hooks is an advanced topic and you should already be familiar with basic React concepts before proceeding with the rest of this topic.

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.

 Learn more about [React Hooks](https://reactjs.org/docs/hooks-intro.html)